The Grandmothers: Four Short Novels

-The Grandmothers: Four Short Novels is collection of four short stories published in 2003 by 2007 Nobel laureate Doris Lessing.
+The Grandmothers: Four Short Novels is collection of four novellas published in 2003 by 2007 Nobel laureate Doris Lessing.

-The 2013 Australian-French film Adore (alternatively known as Adoration) is based on the story The Grandmothers.
+The 2013 Australian-French film Adoration (alternatively known as Adore and Perfect Mothers) is based on the story The Grandmothers.
 The director Anne Fontaine said Lessing told her when they met that it was based on a true story that took place in a small community in Australia.
 In 2014, the story Victoria and the Staveneys was adapted into a French film by Jean-Paul Civeyrac called Mon amie Victoria.

 Plot summaries

 The Grandmothers

-At a beach café in Australia, the waitress is struck by the physical beauty and mutual affection of a group: two women Roz and Lil, their two sons Tom and Ian, and two little girls who are the sons' children.
+At a beach café in Australia, the waitress is struck by the physical beauty and mutual affection of a group; two women, Roz and Lil, and their two sons, Tom and Ian, and two little girls who are the sons' children.
 Tom's wife Mary appears in great distress and, seizing both children, says she is taking them away forever.
 Hannah, Ian's wife, joins her and the four leave.

 The story then flashes back to the childhood of Roz and Lil, inseparable friends through school and university, who had a double wedding, settled with their husbands in adjoining houses at a seaside resort and each had one son.
-When Roz's husband took a job elsewhere, she did not follow him, preferring to stay by the beach with her soulmate Lil and their two beautiful sons, who were as inseparable as their mothers.
+When Roz's husband took a job elsewhere, she did not follow him, preferring to stay by the beach with her best friend, Lil and their two beautiful sons, who were as inseparable as their mothers.
 Then Lil's husband died in an accident, leaving her well-off.
 During the summer holidays when the fatherless boys were seventeen, they each became the lover of their mother's best friend.

 Time passed and the boys were out in the world, meeting young women of their age.
-When Tom decided to marry Mary, thereby abandoning Lil, Roz decided to renounce Ian.
-Taking it badly, the young man tried to kill himself surfing, but survived and was tended by Mary's friend Hannah.
+When Tom decided to marry Mary, therefore abandoning Lil, Roz decided to renounce Ian.
+Taking it badly, the young man tried to kill himself surfing, but survived and was tended by Mary's friend, Hannah.
 Another wedding followed, with both brides having baby daughters.
 Then, among Tom's things, Mary discovered old letters between him and Lil, and the story loops back to its opening.